eduvpn/documentation/MULTI_PROFILE.md

 process listens.
 For the first profile, this is `internet` here the IP address is `127.42.101.100`, for the next it is `127.42.101.101` and so on.

+**TODO**: it does not really make sense that the web server will listen on both IP addresses, we should have different host names for the OpenVPN endpoints, e.g. `internet.vpn.example` and `office.vpn.example`, then this is not needed like this!
+We could even get rid of sniproxy if we have separate IP addresses for the web interface and the OpenVPN processes.
+We should use sniproxy only for 'single IP deploys'

     user sniproxy
     pidfile /var/run/sniproxy.pid

     # office.vpn.example
+    listen 192.0.2.1:80 {
+        proto http
+        table http_hosts
+    }

     listen 192.0.2.1:443 {
         proto tls
         fallback 127.42.101.100:1194